malkhamis-panw/gaia/doc/documentation.md

 ### ProcessingUnitRefresh

 Sent to client when a poke has been triggered using the parameter `?notify=true`.
-This is used to notify a Defender of an external change on the processing unit must be processed.
+This is used to notify a enforcer of an external change on the processing unit must be processed.

 #### Example